A candidate for State Senator, Legislative District 3 (central Spokane) in the 2012 Washington General Election

 Occupation: State representative

-Education: Bethesda-Chevy Chase High School in Bethesda, Md., in 1986.
-Received bachelor’s degree in government from Georgetown University in 1990.
+Education: Graduated from Bethesda-Chevy Chase High School in 1986.
+Earned bachelor’s in government from Georgetown University.

-Political experience: Elected to state House in 2010.
-Serves as Vice Chair of the House Transportation Committee.
+Political background: Has served in current Senate seat since 2013.
+Elected to state House in 2010 and 2012.
+Serves as deputy minority leader.
 Former member of city's Human Services Advisory Board and Mayor Mary Verner's Citizens Financial Advisory Committee.